Vietnam.vn - Nền tảng quảng bá Việt Nam

 Congolese authorities said the coup plotters included Congolese and other nationalities.
 Three US citizens, including Malanga's son, were among those detained.
 The US ambassador said he would cooperate fully with Congolese authorities and hold accountable any US citizens involved.

-Political analyst Tresor Kibangula at Congo's Ebuteli think tank said the speed with which the coup attempt was put down suggested the plotters did not pose a major threat, but the fact that they attacked high-security targets was cause for concern.
+Political analyst Tresor Kibangula at Congo's Ebuteli think tank said the speed with which the coup attempt was put down showed the plotters did not pose a major threat, but the fact they attacked high-security targets was cause for concern.

-The incident comes at a sensitive time for President Tshisekedi, who is struggling to contain a two-year offensive by Rwandan-backed rebels in eastern Congo that risks spilling over into a wider conflict.
+The incident comes at a sensitive time for President Tshisekedi, who is struggling to contain a two-year offensive by Rwanda-backed rebels in eastern Congo that risks spilling into a wider conflict.

 Ngoc Anh (according to Reuters)